-With the coronavirus outbreak, customer experience teams across the globe are having to rapidly adapt amid ticket spikes, customer cancellations, market volatility, and increased uncertainty.
+With the corona virus outbreak, customer experience teams across the globe are having to rapidly adapt amid ticket spikes, customer cancellations, market volatility and increased uncertainty.
 Each week, the world is changing, and business simply isn’t business as usual.
 Most teams responding to customers have transitioned to a work from home environment, putting additional strain on their ability to respond to customers effectively.
 For many of us, that means learning and adjusting as we go.

-UPDATED: May 13, 2020
+UPDATED: 18 June, 2020

-- Agile companies are seeing success
+- Agile companies are seeing success with messaging, help centres

 - Helpful resources

 Customer service requests are down from a record high in mid-May

 Could support teams finally be getting some relief?
 As economies around the world have cautiously begun to reopen, companies in some of the hardest-hit sectors have seen support requests plateau and even fall.
 On average, global weekly tickets are down nearly 5 per cent since their peak in mid-May, but it’s too early to tell if this is a longer-term trend.
 Average weekly tickets actually rose in early June, before another slight drop again last week.

 And though tickets are falling, support teams can’t relax just yet.
 Request volumes still remain well above pre-crisis levels.
 Average global support requests were up 19 per cent last week, compared to the same time last year.

 All regions are seeing decreases as countries loosen restrictions

 As many countries enter a new phase in their pandemic response, they have gradually begun to ease restrictions for many businesses and customers.
 At the same time, customer support requests for many countries have also slowed.
 This past week, average weekly tickets fell across all regions, particularly in the Asia Pacific region where they came close to pre-crisis levels.